Here we provide the DLL function calls, their arguments, return codes and notes about how they should be used.

-Opening the MEBES Files or Job Deck
+Opening a MEBES Files or Job Deck

 Function Call